How to monitor app protection policies

 If the users you searched for do not have the MAM policy deployed to them, you see a message informing you that the user is not targeted by any MAM policies.

 The detailed view shows the error message, the app that was accessed when the error happened, the device OS platform affected, and a time stamp.
-Users with devices that are flagged by the 'SafetyNet device attestation' conditional launch check are reported here with the reason as reported by Google.
+The error is typically for jailbroken (iOS) or rooted (Android) devices.
+Also, users with devices that are flagged by the 'SafetyNet device attestation' conditional launch check are reported here with the reason as reported by Google.
+For a user to be removed from the report, the status of the device itself needs to have changed, which happens after the next root detection check (or jailbreak check/SafetyNet check happens) that needs to report a positive result.
+If the device is truly remediated, the refresh on the Flagged Users report will happen when the blade reloads.

 Users with potentially harmful apps